Rainy September: how to dry clothes without wasting energy?

 Eco laundry that saves €300 per year (without sacrificing clean)

 My first electricity bill in Marseille shocked me: €89 a month, with €35 of that from laundry and drying.
-Two years later, I'm down to €12 a month—and my clothes last longer.
-The switch?
-Cold-water washing, smarter loads, and almost no tumble dryer.
+Two years later I'm down to €12 a month — and my clothes last longer.
+The switch wasn't a single hack; it was cold-water washing, the 80% rule, the heures creuses tariff, and almost no tumble dryer.
+Here's what actually moved the needle, with the numbers behind each habit.

 5-ingredient green cleaning kit that outperforms store brands